michaelrkuang/nyc-airbnb-2019/README.md

 # NYC Airbnb 2019 Listings - End-to-End Data Analysis (Python, MySQL, Tableau)

-## An end-to-end analysis of the NYC Airbnb 2019 listings (`AB_NYC_2019.csv`): cleaned and profiled data in Python (Pandas), modeled it in MySQL (staging + window-function analytics view), then exported to Tableau for interactive dashboards.
+**Summary:** An end-to-end analysis of the NYC Airbnb 2019 listings (`AB_NYC_2019.csv`): cleaned and profiled data in Python (Pandas), modeled it in MySQL (staging + window-function analytics view), then exported to Tableau for interactive dashboards.

 **Workflow:** EDA/cleaning using Python Pandas -> MySQL staging + analytics view -> export for Tableau -> Tableau data visualization